Skip to main content

 • stability

-The game's stability is heavily criticized, with numerous reports of bugs, glitches, and crashes that significantly detract from the overall experience.
-Many players describe it as a "buggy mess" or "nearly unplayable," citing issues such as game-breaking glitches, poor controls, and a lack of polish.
-While some appreciate the game's concept and atmosphere, the overwhelming consensus is that its instability makes it difficult to recommend.
+The game's stability is heavily criticized, with numerous players reporting a plethora of bugs, glitches, and crashes that significantly hinder gameplay.
+Many reviewers describe it as a "buggy mess" or "borderline unplayable," citing issues such as game-breaking glitches, poor controls, and a lack of polish that detracts from the overall experience.
+While some appreciate the game's concept and atmosphere, the overwhelming instability leads to a general consensus that it is not worth recommending in its current state.

 • “The art style is great and the mechanics are interesting, but the game is just way too buggy and broken to give it a good review.”